These easy homemade whipped potatoes are a cinch to make in just one pot, and they’re done in under 30 minutes.

 What is it about making homemade whipped or mashed potatoes that always seemed so time consuming?
 It’s definitely something I used to avoid.
 But no longer!

 These whipped potatoes make an easy side dish for whatever kind of main dish you’re dreaming of.
-With just a little butter, milk and garlic, you’ve got a homemade version of restaurant-quality potatoes that the whole family will love.
-Let’s get to it!

 - Milk.
 While some recipes call for heavy cream, I have found that you get a lighter, fluffier end result by using milk.